Support

 We’ll understand your circumstances

 We’ll ask you some questions to help us understand what’s changed.
 It’s best to be as open and honest as you can as this will help us to understand how we can help.
-If your circumstances affect your ability to manage your account you should let us know as we may be able to adapt our service to better support you.
+If your circumstances are affecting your ability to manage your account, you should tell us about this as we may be able to adapt our service to better support you.
+This could be anything from a health condition to a recent life event like a bereavement or divorce.

 If you have debts with other companies or want independent advice, we might recommend you speak to a debt advisor.
-You can find details of the debt advice organisations we work closely with under the Independent Resources tab on this page.
+A debt advisor will look at your overall financial position and recommend ways to deal with your debts.
+They won’t tell anyone you’ve spoken to them unless you instruct them to act on your behalf and speaking to them won’t affect your credit score.
+Many people say they had their first good night’s sleep in months after speaking with a debt advisor*.
+You can find details of the debt advice organisations we work closely with under the Independent help & support tab on this page.

 You may be eligible for Government support